-The figure shows that fans with BLDC motors have far higher efficacies than the current ENERGY STAR high-speed standard requires (2 m3/min/W).
-This data indicates that engineering improvements, such as those previously discussed, can be used for purposes other than increasing efficacy.
+The figure shows that fans with BLDC motors have far higher efficacy than the current ENERGY STAR high-speed standard requires (2 m3/min/W).
+These data indicate that engineering improvements, such as those previously discussed, can be used for purposes other than increasing efficacy.
 Other purposes include reducing motor size or material quality to reduce manufacturing costs in the absence of policy intervention to improve efficiency.
-To the authors' knowledge, there are no fans with BLDC motors in these figures other than those highlighted, although this is unconfirmed as we were not able to contact every fan manufacturer.